 - Contact family members, close friends, neighbors and colleagues and invite them to take specific actions with you (in person, call, text, email, direct message).
 Many are listed on this action page.

-- Have a “Winter in Ukraine” documentary watch party (wearing masks, as appropriate).
+- Have a “Winter in Ukraine” documentary watch party.
 Hand out Ukraine buttons, t-shirts and yard signs so they can broadcast for Ukraine, too.

 - Post your own actions in support of Ukraine on social media and tag friends, family and colleagues to inspire and invite them to action.